 Applications not adhering to the provided guidelines (including page limits) will not be considered.
 The authors of accepted papers must register to the conference, attend the DC and present their work.

-The DC papers will be published by Springer, together with the ADBIS workshops proceedings, in the Advances in Intelligent Systems and Computing series.
+The DC papers will be published by Springer, together with the ADBIS workshops proceedings, in Communications in Computer and Information Science (CCIS) series.

 Requests for information should be e-mailed to both: